EVA Air launches speed dating 'flight to nowhere'

 EVA Airways, one of the largest carriers in Taiwan, is partnering with travel experience company Mobius on a campaign called "Fly!
 Love is in the Air."
 These are flights for singles on Christmas Day, New Year's Eve and New Year Day.

 "Because of Covid-19, EVA Air has been organizing "faux travel" experiences to fulfill people's desire for travel.
-When single men and women travel, apart from enjoying the fun in travel, they may wish to meeting someone -- like a scene in a romantic movie," Chiang Tsung-Wei, the spokesperson for You and Me, the speed dating arm of Mobius, tells CNN Travel.
+When single men and women travel, apart from enjoying the fun in travel, they may wish to meet someone -- like a scene in a romantic movie," Chiang Tsung-Wei, the spokesperson for You and Me, the speed dating arm of Mobius, tells CNN Travel.

 Each of the dating experiences includes a three-hour flight that departs from Taipei's Taoyuan International Airport and circles the airspace above Taiwan, plus another two hours of a romantic date back on land.